 Our partners in skin model development

-Creating new skin models to help cosmetic, pharmaceutical and chemical industries test, adjust and validate their products is what we do best.
+Creating new skin models to help biopharmaceutical, chemical, and cosmetic industries test, adjust and validate their products is what we do best.
 We always strive to improve and optimize our skin models in order to provide the best tools possible to our customers in the pharmaceutical, cosmetic or chemical industry.

 We’re very fortunate to have met different partners and assistance from several organizations and public instances to help us on our way.
 All these people believed in our ideas and helped us to create better and more efficient skin models.